Silver Fir: Characteristics and use

 Silver Fir - Overview

-This species is no longer widely used as a Christmas tree because of its sensitivity to spring frost and because its branches are not as thick as those of the Nordmann fir.
+However, this species is less widespread than a Christmas tree due to its sensitivity to spring frost and its branches not being as thick as those of the Nordmann Fir.

 Read more Read less